 Not quite.
-Renting a car with your Costco membership discount can snag you a great deal, but it’s up to you to make sure you have insurance—either through your personal auto insurance or credit card, or purchased over the rental-car counter.
+Renting a car with your Costco membership discount can snag you a great deal.
+But it’s up to you to make sure you have insurance.
+That could be either through your personal auto insurance or credit card, or purchased over the rental-car counter.

 The only way to know for sure if a Costco discount is in fact the best possible deal is to do your homework and comparison shop.
 You can do this research yourself, or let AutoSlash crunch the numbers for you.
 We scour the internet for discounts and coupons and factor in your memberships to groups such as Costco, AAA and AARP, so you always know all the bases were covered.
 Best of all, our service is free.

 So let’s assume you’ve booked a car using your Costco member discount.
 Now you have to figure out if you need supplemental car rental insurance.

 If you own a car, you can probably pass on the collision damage waiver that rental car companies will offer when you go to pick up the car.
 It’s highly likely that your personal car insurance also extends to rental cars but, to be sure, call your insurance company and ask.